(Counter)Hegemonic Constructions of Masculinities and Gender Expansiveness in North American Indigenous Literature

 - Kohorte 1 (ab 2022)

-Chiona’s project looks literary texts by North American Indigenous authors published since the 1960’s.
-She analyzes how these texts problematize North America’s hetero cis-patriarchy, its colonial constructions of settler masculinities and how they re-imagine normative, hegemonic notions of masculinities.
-Since issues of national Indigenous identity and issues of sexuality/gender identity haven often been conceived of as separate issues in the public sphere, the texts emphasize the necessity of merging issues of Indigenous identity and a diverse understanding of genders.
-As masculinities become especially legible when not performed by a white, male, cis, hetero, able-bodied middle-class person, the project does also look at constructions of queer and female masculinities.
-Reading the selected texts reparatively allows to focus on reparative practices that decolonize dominant colonial understandings of gender.
-Thus, the project frames joy, hope, humor, decolonial love and intimacy as “radical embodied reparative practices of resurgence”.
+Chiona’s project looks at literary texts by North American Indigenous authors published since the 1960s.
+She analyzes how these texts problematize North America’s hetero cis-patriarchy and how they re-imagine normative, hegemonic notions of masculinities.
+Since issues of national Indigenous identity and issues of sexuality/gender identity have often been conceived of as separate issues in the public sphere, the texts emphasize the necessity of merging issues of Indigenous identity and a diverse understanding of genders.
+As masculinities become especially legible when not performed by a white, male, cis, hetero, able-bodied middle-class person, the project does also look at constructions of queer masculinities.
+Reading the selected texts reparatively allows a focus on reparative practices that decolonize dominant colonial understandings of gender.
+Thus, the project frames joy, hope, humor, decolonial love, and intimacy as “radical embodied reparative practices of resurgence”.